KlipperScreen/KlipperScreen/docs/Troubleshooting/Showing_console.md

 ## LCD-show

-when using LCD-show repos to install screens add `lite` at the end to properly install the screen on the lite version of the os.
+when using Waveshare-LCD-show repo to install screens add `lite` at the end to properly install the screen on the lite version of the os.
+This is also applicable to the old version of good-tft

 for example:
 ```